 In the forever-growing Park Slope, google return lots:

-....you'll still have lots of time together, and she'll likely really appreciate the effortsFor better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+....you'll still have lots of time together, and she'll likely really appreciate the effortsThe change on Nostrand will make the one on Franklin look minor

 I do have a 17 year old who lives in CT with her dad and comes to BK once a month or so...
 I try to keep her all to myself when she is here...
 So I hope that answers your question She does however like to go to Union Sq when it's nice out with her friends she brings here.
 Maybe suggest she bring a friend from home (thats what my kid does)http://www.himandherinthestuy.com